itsrichierich/real-estate-gentrification-analysis/README.md

 This project is a hands-on data journalism toolkit designed to help investigative journalists analyze real estate sales data to uncover gentrification patterns in U.S. cities.

-It uses cleaned data scraped from Redfin "Sold" listings and provides an interactive environment (Google Colab + pandas) for filtering, analyzing, and visualizing trends by ZIP code, neighborhood, and time.
+It uses cleaned data scraped from Redfin's "Sold" listings and provides an interactive environment (Google Colab + pandas) for filtering, analyzing, and visualizing trends by ZIP code, neighborhood, and time.

 ---